Why You Should Care About Myopia

 If you have a young child, we recommend regular eye exams because the condition is known to progress rapidly throughout childhood, causing significant risk to your child’s eye health in the long term.

-Visit Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Myopia Management Center at Drs.
+Visit our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates to learn more about myopia and myopia management.

 1 in 3 Children Have Myopia